 - Affordability: A variety of home ownership opportunities for entry-level homebuyers.

-- Parkview Green Homes (24 units family housing)
+- Parkview Green Homes (24 unit family housing complex)

-- Pleasant Hill Solar Village (12 units family housing)
+- Pleasant Hill Solar Village (12 unit family housing complex)

-- St. Mary’s Wellness & Education Centre (elementary school, daycare, wellness centre)
+- St. Mary’s Wellness & Education Centre (elementary school, daycare and wellness centre)